Twin Ridges Elementary School District

 A school garden is the focus for garden science and nutritional education.
 The students often “graze” in the garden after PE or after walking the school track, which is graded and surfaced to a high standard.
 The gardens are charming and calming and provide a setting for art, math, and writing as well as science.
 Students enjoy the opportunity to graze and to provide supplements to the child nutrition service program.
 An orchard was planted during the 2009-2010 school year.
 A butterfly garden and a native plant garden were also added to the campus.

 Technology is widely incorporated into the curriculum at Grizzly Hill School to support instruction and student practice.
 All teachers have LCD projectors and document cameras.
 All students are provided a chrome book in their classrooms.
 READ NATURALLY, and ACCELERATED READER are used.

 CHILD NUTRITION SERVICES

 Good nutrition supports student development.
 A wholesome and nutritious breakfast and lunch are provided to all Grizzly Hill students.
-Our food service program incorporates organic and local produce whenever possible as budget allows.
-Annual community fund raisers help to support organic purchases.
+All food is prepared on site and our program incorporates organic and local produce whenever possible as budget allows.
 All meals and beverages meet state and federal requirements which are based on the USDA Dietary Guidelines.
 Our meals are very appealing and promote a healthy lifestyle.
-Click here for current lunch menu.

 SCHOOL SITE COUNCIL

-Washington School has an active site council comprised of community members, parents, and staff.
+Our School has an active site council comprised of community members, parents, and staff.
 The primary role of the council is to set goals and budget for the Single Plan for Student Achievement.
-At each site, the council is also active in surveying parents and providing guidance for school and district decisions.
-Site councils meet an average of one day per month.
+The council is also active in surveying parents and providing guidance for school and district decisions.
+Site council meets an average of one day per month.